Editorial Standards

-A few years ago a client came to me having already invested in what turned out to be a syndicated conservation easement shelter – one that had been promoted to him with aggressive claims about deduction ratios and IRS acceptability.
+A few years ago a client came to me having already invested in what turned out to be a syndicated conservation easement shelter, promoted with aggressive claims about deduction ratios and IRS acceptability.
 After we worked through the unwinding, I filed a Form 14242 referral.
-I don’t know whether it contributed to anything downstream, but I believe practitioners have a professional obligation to report what they see.
+I do not know whether it contributed to anything downstream, but practitioners have a professional obligation to report what they see.

 Key Takeaways